DAGWorks-Inc/hamilton/README.md

 The general purpose micro-framework for creating dataflows from python functions!

 Specifically, Hamilton defines a novel paradigm, that allows you to specify a flow of (delayed) execution, that forms a Directed Acyclic Graph (DAG).
-It was original built to solve creating wide (1000+) column dataframes.
+It was originally built to solve creating wide (1000+) column dataframes.
 Core to the design of Hamilton is a clear mapping of function name to dataflow output.
 That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, with always unit testable and naturally documentable code.